This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Do black snakes kill other snakes?

-Some black snakes, like eastern kingsnakes, do kill and eat other snakes, including venomous ones.
+Black snakes, like black rat snakes or kingsnakes, sometimes kill and eat other snakes, including venomous ones.

 How big can a black rat snake get?